Openki/Openki/README.md

 - compiled css goes to client/css. never edit these files. they are just there for the convenience of the guys without compass :-)

 ### License
 - Not clear yet.
-AGPL maybe. for the moment it is [WTFPL](http://www.wtfpl.net)
+AGPL probably. for the moment it is [WTFPL](http://www.wtfpl.net)